RN0311/GoLearn/README.md

 # GoLearn
 A repo which contains basic go programs!
+#
-Finally, inserted an exit condition from procrastination doom loop to learn GoLang ;)
+Finally, inserted an exit condition to procrastination doom loop to learn GoLang ;)